bitvijays/PhD-Resources/Misc/2_PhD_Performing_Literature_Review.md

 - The papers should be grouped by topic, and critically discussed in a way that allows the reader to understand their contribution to the field, their limitations, and the questions that they leave open.

 - Begin a rough literature review as soon as you start reading, and, when you read a paper that you think will need to be discussed, add it in.
-- Briefly summarize each paper’s contribution and the evidence used to support the claims, and also note any shortcomings or features that are of interest.
+- Briefly summarize each paper's contribution and the evidence used to support the claims, and also note any shortcomings or features that are of interest.
 For your own reference, how the work might have been done better: for example, are there obvious experiments that should have been tried, or plausible counter-arguments to the claims?

 - Keep in mind that your understanding of other work helps examiners to judge your abilities as a researcher.